14. Example 11 – Date Conversion and Validation

 The [messages.properties] file is as follows:

-Home.message=Struts 2 - Conversions and validations
+Accueil.message=Struts 2 - Conversions et validations

-FormDate.message=Struts 2 - Date conversion and validation
+FormDate.message=Struts 2 - Conversion et validation de dates

 The [FormDateModel.properties] file is as follows: